-Wearing a helmet while cycling is a good start, however, wearing the right helmet is essential.
+Wearing a helmet while mountain biking is a good start, however, wearing the right helmet is essential.
 No matter how uncool you think they look, helmets can really save your life.
 Research studies show that bicycle helmets can reduce the risk of serious head injury by up to 60%.

 Falling from your bike is not uncommon, and while broken bones or torn ligaments are easy to fix, your head and your brain are so fragile that you need the right protection to avoid any possible complications.

 But, how do you choose between a full face Vs open face helmet MTB?
 With all the different options out there, it can be challenging to find a helmet suited for you and your individual needs.

 Are all helmets equally protective?
 What kind of helmet should you choose?

 * The choice between a Full Face or Open Face MTB Helmet will be determined by your riding style.

 * You should use full face helmets if you like to go fast downhill.